JackEdTaylor/LexOPSdocs/docs/02-generate.md

 For this, we might decide we want a stimulus set with the following features:

-* Filtered such that **at least 90% of people know each word**, according to Brysbaert, Mandera, and Keuleers (2018).
+* Filtered such that **at least 90% of people know each word**, according to Brysbaert, Mandera, McCormick, and Keuleers (2019).

 * **Two levels of Concreteness** (abstract and concrete words) according to Brysbaert, Warriner and Kuperman (2014).